 - Fill in the form, and review the information you've entered.

 - If applicable, click the “Lock" button at the top of the form.
 This will set the form to a “read only" state.
-This action cannot be undone, so ensure you've carefully reviewed the information you entered into the form before locking the PDF.
+This action cannot be undone, so ensure you've carefully reviewed the information you entered before locking the PDF.

 - Save the PDF document.

 An initial assessment report details the assessment of the patient's injuries resulting from a motor vehicle accident and the recommended course of treatment.
 ICBC has combined the fee for assessment visits and reports for convenience.
 An initial assessment report is submitted to ICBC once a health care provider has formulated an assessment of their patients' injuries and should be completed in a timely manner.